helga-agentur/ui-components/packages/DynamicContentLoader/README.md

 1. All `Updater`s register themselves at the `DynamicContentOrchestrator` by dispatching an `addDynamicContentUpdater` event with `{ updateResponseStatus, getRequestConfig }`.
-2. Once a user interaction happens, a `Listener` dispatches a `loadDynamicContent` event with `{ requestConfiguration: { searchParams } }`.
-The `searchParams` correspond to the filters that should be applied to the fetched content.
+2. Once a user interaction happens, a `Listener` dispatches a `loadDynamicContent` event with `{ requestConfiguration: { searchParams, action?, reset? } }`.
+The `searchParams` correspond to the filters that should be applied to the fetched content; `reset` is a boolean that indicates if everything should be reset (e.g. when user clicks "Reset filters"); `action` is either `'paginateAppend'` or `'paginateReplace'` and indicates if the main content should be appended or replaced.
 3. The `DynamicContentOrchestrator` calls `getRequestConfig` on each `Updater` and collects the returned configuration.
 4. The `DynamicContentOrchestrator` fetches the content from every URL and calls